What is the Difference Between Optical Synchronization and Wire Synchronization in Safety Light Curtains?

 Synchronization ensures that the emitter and receiver of a safety light curtain operate in a unified rhythm.
 If the timing is misaligned — for example, the emitter sends the 3rd light beam while the receiver is expecting the 5th — it may cause false alarms or missed detections.
 Synchronization aligns the "clock signals" of both devices, and the difference between optical sync and wire sync lies in how this clock signal is transmitted.

-Optical Synchronization Safety Light Curtain
+Side Compact Safety Light Curtain application

 Optical synchronization embeds a special synchronization beam within the regular infrared beams.
 The receiver detects this signal and adjusts its timing accordingly.